olegkorobeynikov/BitlyTestTask/README.md

 Since the main value of the service is generation of QR codes, I decided to check the final QR code files.

-1.Correctly generate and download a QR code when given a URL
+1 - Correctly generate and download a QR code when given a URL
   1. Go to https://www.qrcode-monkey.com/
   2. Enter a complex url in the field
   3. Click the Create QR code button
   4. Click the button Download PNG
   5. Wait for file to download and check that content is correct

-2. Correctly generate and download a QR code when given a TEXT
+2 - Correctly generate and download a QR code when given a TEXT
   1. Go to https://www.qrcode-monkey.com/
   2. Go to Text tab
   3. Enter in the text field